nios-students/docs/wiki/Admissions.md

 Procedure NIOS has introduced __100% On-line__ admission in order to facilitate learners in registering themselves with it.
 Off-line admission quota has been dispensed with.
 Under this scheme learners have the options to
 - Register themselves On-line directly
-- May visit their Regional Centre for on line-registration.
+- Learners may visit their Regional Centres/Study centres for on-line registration.
 They aren't helpful *mostly*
 > [!TIP]
 > Though we suggest that you register yourself for admission from [NIOS SDMIMS website ](https://sdmis.nios.ac.in) it's easy!